SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

 The Binder SPI consists of a number of interfaces, out-of-the box utility classes, and discovery strategies that provide a pluggable mechanism for connecting to external middleware.

 The key point of the SPI is the `IBinder` interface(s), which is a strategy for connecting inputs and outputs to external middleware.
-The following listing shows the definnition of the `IBinder` interface:
+The following listing shows the definition of the `IBinder` interface:

 ```csharp
 public interface IBinder : IServiceNameAware